 When students are tripped up by challenges, they may respond by tuning out, acting out, or dropping out.
 Often, however, they do so not because of a defect in their makeup (lack of stick-to-itiveness) but because of what and how they were taught.
 Perhaps those challenges — what they were asked to do — weren’t particularly engaging or relevant.
 Finger-wagging adults who exhort children to do their best sometimes don’t offer a persuasive reason for why a given task should be done at all, let alone done well.
 And when students throw up their hands after failing at something they were asked to do, it may be less because they lack grit than because they weren’t really “asked” to do it — they were told to do it.
 They had nothing to say about the content or context of the curriculum.
 And people of all ages are more likely to persevere when they have a chance to make decisions about the things that affect them.

-The most impressive educational activists are those who struggle to replace a system geared to memorizing facts and taking tests with one dedicated to exploring ideas.
+The most impressive educational activists are those who struggle to replace a system geared to memorizing facts and taking tests with a system dedicated to exploring ideas.
 They’re committed to a collaborative approach to schooling that learners will find more engaging.
 By contrast, those enamored of grit look at the same status quo and ask: How can we get kids to put up with it?

 Duckworth has insisted that grit allows people to meet their own goals, but the focus of her research, particularly with children, is on compliance: how to make students pay “attention to a teacher rather than daydreaming,” persist “on long-term assignments despite boredom and frustration,” choose “homework over TV,” and “behav[e] properly in class.”
 In her recent research, she created a task that’s deliberately boring, the point being to devise strategies so students will resist the temptation to do something more interesting instead.